 BIIA has invited the GLEIF Organization (Global Legal Entity Identifier Foundation).
 GLEIF has been tasked by the Financial Stability Board to support the implementation and use of the Legal Entity Identifier (LEI).
 The discussion will focus on current developments of the LEI and the future prospects of the LEI becoming the neutral company identifier for legal and financial transactions.
 If mandated by local authorities in the interest of AML/KYC compliance, would this lead to greater transparency?

-- Dr. Anthony Scriffignano, Chief Data Officer Dun & Bradstreet Corporation
+- Dr. Anthony Scriffignano, SVP & Chief Data Scientist, Dun & Bradstreet Corporation

 - Phil Cotter, Managing Director Risk, Refinitiv